notrage/ftp/README.md

 # File Transfer Protocol
-This is a university project (in collaboration with [Axel Deleuze-Dordron](https://github.com/Stonksmen)) that aim to create a file transfer server to a client using the network.
+This is a university project (in collaboration with [Axel Deleuze-Dordron](https://github.com/Stonksmen)) that aim to create a file transfer server and client that could recieve them using the network.
 ## Installation
 1. Clone this git repository :
 ```bash